wcarmon/docs/golang/di.md

     config *appConfig
     server *http.Server

-    //NOTE: add field for other fields needed directly from main func }
+    //TODO: add field for each obj used directly in main func }

 func BuildAppObjects() (*appObjects, error) {